Being a good neighbour to our communities

 We recognise that teachers play a vitally important role in helping students learn.
 The scholarships are a tangible way we can reward these teachers and, in turn, benefit children in our South Auckland community.

-For more information and to apply for a scholarship please click here.
+For more information and about the scholarships please click here.

 Counties Manukau Life Education Trust